./ahmedhashim

 Parameters

-This measures how often a query term appears in a specific document, with built-in saturation to ensure diminishing returns.
+TF measures how often a query term appears in a specific document, with saturation built in so the first few occurrences matter much more than the next few.

-Each query term generates one term score per document, which represents how well that document satisfies that particular aspect of the query.
+Every query term produces one term score per document.
+Each is a measurement of how well that document matches that part of the query.

 Sum for all query terms

-The individual term scores are summed into a single document score.
-Documents matching multiple query terms score higher.
-This additive approach assumes query terms are independent and equally important.
+Term scores are summed into a single document score.
+Documents that match more query terms score higher.
+The additive shape of the sum assumes query terms are independent and equally weighted.

 For our “running shoes for marathoners” query, top results might be: